American Jewish Congress

-The American Jewish Congress (AJCongress or AJC) is an association of American Jews organized to defend Jewish interests at home and abroad through public policy advocacy, using diplomacy, legislation, and the courts.
+The American Jewish Congress (AJCongress) is an association of American Jews organized to defend Jewish interests in the US and internationally through public policy advocacy, using diplomacy, legislation, and the courts.

 History

+The idea for an American Jewish Congress was first proposed on August 30, 1914, by Bernard G. Richards.
+Leaders within the American Jewish community, consisting of Jewish, Zionist, and immigrant community organizations, convened the first AJCongress at Independence Hall in Philadelphia.
+Rabbi Stephen Samuel Wise, Felix Frankfurter, U.S. Supreme Court Justice Louis Brandeis, and others joined to lay the groundwork for a national democratic organization of Jewish leaders from all over the country, to rally for equal rights for all Americans regardless of race, religion, or national ancestry.

-The AJCongress was founded in November 1918, and represented a "populist counterbalance to the American Jewish Committee (AJC), which was dominated by the wealthy and conservative German-Jewish establishment."
+The American Jewish Congress (AJCongress) was officially founded in November 1918.
+In addition to its goal of equal rights for all, it was founded to broaden Jewish leadership and to present a unified American Jewish position at the Paris Peace Conference in 1919.
+More militant and confrontational than other Jewish defense organizations such as the American Jewish Committee, it represented a populist counterbalance to the American Jewish Committee, dominated by the wealthy and conservative German-Jewish establishment.

 It has established a "reputation for being politically liberal."
 It protested the Nazi regime.

 Post World War II, it made "its mark as an active litigant on church-state issues and civil rights".

-It was first proposed on August 30, 1914, by Bernard G. Richards.
-Leaders within the American Jewish community, consisting of Jewish, Zionist, and immigrant community organizations, convened the first AJCongress in Philadelphia's historic Independence Hall.
-Rabbi Stephen Samuel Wise, Felix Frankfurter, U.S. Supreme Court Justice Louis Brandeis, and others joined to lay the groundwork for a national democratic organization of Jewish leaders from all over the country, to rally for equal rights for all Americans regardless of race, religion, or national ancestry.
+1930s

-In addition to its stated goal of equal rights for all, it was founded to broaden Jewish leadership and to present a unified American Jewish position at the Paris Peace Conference in 1919.
-It became effective as a pressure group in 1928 under the leadership of Rabbi Stephen Samuel Wise, who remained the president and chief spokesperson of the AJCongress until his death in 1949.
-The current head of the AJCongress is Jack Rosen.
+AJCongress became effective as a pressure group in 1928 under the leadership of Rabbi Stephen Samuel Wise, who remained president and chief spokesperson until his death in 1949.
+Throughout the 1930s, Wise was vocal in his warnings about the dangers of Nazism.

-The 1930s

-Throughout the 1930s, Rabbi Wise was vocal in his warnings about the dangers of Nazism.
 When Adolf Hitler was named Chancellor of Germany on January 30, 1933, Wise organized a mass protest rally at Madison Square Garden in New York City despite strong opposition by the German government, the U.S. State Department, and conservative Jewish organizations such as the AJC and B'nai B'rith.
 The AJCongress continued to organize protest rallies throughout the 1930s and 1940s.
 In August 1933, the AJCongress led a general boycott of German goods.

 In 1934, Daniel Marks was named head of the AJCongress.
 He traveled to Germany and brought 5,000 Jews to America.

 In 1936, the AJCongress was instrumental in establishing the World Jewish Congress (WJC).
 Maintaining his position as president of the AJCongress, Rabbi Wise was also elected president of the WJC.
 During World War II, the AJCongress acted as a liaison between the U.S. government and the WJC on issues relating to rescue attempts made on behalf of European Jews.